nestorrente/event-bus/README.md

 trigger(event: string, ...eventParameters: any[]): EventBus;
 ```

-Invokes all event handlers registered for the specified event.
+Invokes all event listeners registered for the specified event.
 You can pass **any number of parameters** of any type.

 **Usage example:**